1. Startpage

 The largest share of Industrivärden’s emissions consist of indirect carbon emissions within framework of the Company’s ownership in the portfolio companies (Industrivärden’s Scope 3 emissions).
 Greenhouse gas emissions (CO2e) from the equities portfolio and Industrivärden’s own operations have been reported since 2010, when Industrivärden also began reporting its carbon footprint to the CDP (cdp.net).

-The chart below shows the portfolio’s yearly emissions over a five-year period.
+The chart below shows the portfolio’s yearly emissions (portfolio companies’ Scope 1 and 2) over the past ten years.
 Data has been obtained from the portfolio companies’ own disclosures of greenhouse gas emissions (GHG Protocol, market-based method), in proportion to Industrivärden’s share of ownership (equity share approach).
-This development illustrates the portfolio companies’ determined efforts to steadily reduce their CO2e emissions as well as Industrivärden’s divestment of its holding in the steel company SSAB in 2020/2021.
+This development illustrates the portfolio companies’ determination to steadily reduce their CO2e emissions as well as Industrivärden’s divestment of its holding in steel company SSAB in 2020/2021 and its holding in ICA Gruppen in 2018/2019.

-Portfolio emissions (Scope 1 and 2)
+Portfolio emissions

-The equities portfolio’s climate exposure (via TCFD)
+The equities portfolio’s climate exposure

 The largest share of Industrivärden’s climate risk exposure is within the framework of its ownership in the portfolio companies.
 Industrivärden uses the companies’ climate scenario analyses and TCFD reporting, among other things, as documentation for its analysis of their identification and management of climate risk.
 Given that the portfolio companies are active in varying business areas, their analyses differ, but from a portfolio perspective a number of more general risks can be described, as below.
-The compilation shows the portfolio companies’ disclosed climate-related risks in terms of physical risks and transition risks that could bear impact on the companies’ operations in the short, medium and long terms.
+The compilation shows the portfolio companies’ disclosed climate-related risks in terms of physical risks and transition risks that could potentially impact the companies’ operations in the short, medium, and long terms.
 Climate-related opportunities pertain to the companies’ identified ability to create value added that contributes to growth, emission reductions and societal benefit.

 Physical risks

-- Disruptions caused by extreme weather events – impacts in supply chains, on transports, own production and property holdings (acute risk)
+• Disruptions caused by extreme weather events – impacts in supply chains, on transports, own production and property holdings (acute risk)

-- Shortages/depletion of critical raw materials (chronic risk)
+• Shortages/depletion of critical raw materials (chronic risk)

 Transition risks

-- Rising costs due to imposition of carbon emissions regulations and taxes (policy and regulatory risk)
+• Higher costs due to imposition of carbon emissions regulations and taxes (policy and regulatory risk)

-- Inability to develop the products, solutions and offerings needed for transition to a low-emissions economy – adaptation and limitation of impact (technological risk)
+• Inability to develop the products, solutions and offerings needed for transition to a low-emissions economy – adaptation and limitation of impact (technological risk)

-- Supply and pricing of renewable energy, raw materials, water and transport (market risk)
+• Supply and pricing of renewable energy, raw materials, water and transport (market risk)

-- Changed preferences and behaviors among customers (market risk)
+• Changed preferences and behaviors among customers (market risk)

 Opportunities

-- Innovation and technological development of products, services and offerings that support the transition to a low-emissions society
+• Innovation and technological development of products, services and offerings that support the transition to a low-emissions society

-- Products that support emissions reductions among customers and partners
+• Products that support emissions reductions among customers and partners

-- Global operations reduce geographic risks
+• Global operations reduce geographic risks

-- Longer growing seasons result in faster/larger harvests
+• Longer growing seasons result in faster/larger harvests

-- Own production of renewable energy is profitable
+• Own production of renewable energy is profitable

-- Cooperation and partnerships with research, trade organizations and local communities
+• Cooperation and partnerships with research, trade organizations and local communities

 Industrivärden has reported climate-related information to the CDP since 2010.
-Today the TCFD’s recommendations are integrated in the CDP’s questionnaire on climate change.
+TCFD recommendations are now integrated into the CDP’s questionnaire on climate change.
+Industrivärden has implemented relevant parts of the TCFD’s recommendations regarding its own operations since 2020.